SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/web-content-tracking-article.md

 In some cases, your app may need to tightly integrate web content into its native user interface.
 When doing so, consider using a **web view** or **in-app browser**.

-If the displayed web content belongs to SRG SSR, ensure that JavaScript tracking is **disabled for the first loaded page** (e.g. using a special resource path or parameter).
+If the displayed web content belongs to SRG SSR, ensure that JavaScript tracking is **disabled for the first loaded page** (e.g., using a special resource path or parameter).
 This prevents overlapping measurements while your app is in the foreground.

 > Note: Only the **first level** of web navigation must adhere to this rule.
 Mediapulse allows tracking for deeper levels, as it’s impossible to fully control navigation starting from a random web page.